ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 ## Balanced
 {: #balanced}

-The balanced profiles (with network-attached storage) are ideal for common cloud workloads that require a balance of performance and scale.
+Balanced profiles (with network-attached storage) are ideal for common cloud workloads that require a balance of performance and scale.
 Network performance ranges from standard to premium.

 The offering is available in the following profiles: